vim-ctrlspace/vim-ctrlspace/README.md

 ### `g:ctrlspace_use_ruby_bindings`

-If set to `1`, the plugin will try to use your compiled in Ruby bindings to increase speed of fuzzy search algorithm.
+If set to `1`, the plugin will try to use your compiled in Ruby bindings to increase the speed of fuzzy search algorithm.
 Regex operations are much faster in Ruby than in VimScript.
-Default value: `1`.
+Default value:
+`1`.

 ### `g:ctrlspace_use_tabline`